 When you’re ready to take a breather, be sure to check out the Tybee Island Marine Science Center – it’s right next to the Pier and Pavilion.
 The historic Light Station gives you an unbelievable overview of the entire island.

 Spring break on Tybee Island officially kicks off with the traditional Irish Heritage Parade, celebrating St. Patrick’s Day.
-The annual Tybee Wine Festival features some of the best wines Georgia and Low Country have to offer.
+The annual Tybee Wine Festival features some of the best wines Georgia has to offer.

 If you truly want to experience heart-pounding offshore action this spring break, Jaco is the place to go.